-With a net income of almost $9 billion in fiscal 2017, Disney’s influence in the world’s economy and imagination cannot be understated.
+With a net income of more than $12.5 billion in 2018, Disney’s influence on the world’s economy and imagination cannot be understated.
 As the son of an abusive alcoholic, Walt Disney seemed obsessed with highlighting life’s goodness and proving the imminent triumph of good over evil.
-But does this simple message impart any benefit to the children who watch Disney animated movies, like the latest, “Wreck-It Ralph Breaks the Internet,” and is it the only important message children receive from Disney?
+But does this simple message impart any benefit to the children who watch Disney animated movies?
+And is it the only important message children receive from Disney?

-When it comes to Disney films, should parents be “Hakuna Matata” or is it better to “Let it Go”?
+With the recent trend of remaking classic animated Disney films into live-action films, the question arises: Should parents be “Hakuna Matata” or is it better to “Let it Go”?

 Disney movies promote social awareness.

 Disney films use fairytale romances and hero-villain epics as engines for social consciousness.
-Lion King asks viewers to consider the “Circle of Life” and implores the audience to make sacrifices (like Simba, a lion who gives up meat to maintain balance between those at the top of the food chain and those at the bottom).
+With the debut of the Lion King as a live-action film, viewers can take a closer look at “Circle of Life,” which implores the audience to make sacrifices (like Simba, a lion who gives up meat to maintain balance between those at the top of the food chain and those at the bottom).
 Lilo and Stitch explores the ethical questions behind genetic engineering.

 Disney films promote children’s capacity for hope, an essential tool for success.